okfde/froide/docs/index.rst

 Welcome to froide's documentation!
 ==================================

-Froide is a Freedom of Information platform written in Python using the Django Web framework.
-It manages public bodies and FoI requests.
+Froide is a Freedom of Information portal written in Python using the Django Web framework.
+It manages public bodies, FoI requests and much more.
 Users can send emails to public bodies and receive answers via the platform.

 It was developed to power `Frag den Staat <https://fragdenstaat.de>`_ – the German Freedom of Information Portal.